Return to Homepage

 specific results

-Bio for Debra Harry, MS, Ph.D.
-Candidate
+Biography for Debra Harry, Ph.D.

+Dr. Debra Harry is a Northern Paiute woman from Pyramid Lake, Nevada.
 She serves as the Executive Director of the Indigenous Peoples Council on Biocolonialism (IPCB), a U.S.-based non-profit organization created to assist Indigenous peoples in the protection of their genetic resources, Indigenous knowledge, and cultural and human rights from the negative effects of biotechnology.
+Dr. Harry has developed and teaches a 10-week online course titled “Protecting Cultural Property in the Biotech Age” offered through UCLA’s Extension Tribal Learning Courses.
+The course provides an overview of biocolonialism, and helps learners identify ways to address the unique issues biotechnology poses for Indigenous Peoples.

-Internationally, both Debra and Le`a have advocated for the rights of Indigenous peoples at the UN Permanent Forum on Indigenous Issues and the Convention on Biological Diversity.
-They have recently co-authored, a chapter entitled “The BS in Access and Benefit Sharing (ABS): Critical Questions for Indigenous Peoples” (in The Catch: Perspectives in Benefit Sharing, Beth Burrows, ed., published by The Edmonds Institute 2005) and an article entitled “The Right of Indigenous Peoples to Permanent Sovereignty Over Genetic Resources and Associated Indigenous Knowledge” (forthcoming in The Journal of Indigenous Policy, published by Jumbunna Indigenous House of Learning, University of Technology, Sydney, Australia).
-Both pieces of work critique patents over Indigenous knowledge and genetic material and the work of the World Intellectual Property Organization (WIPO) to develop intellectual property rights over traditional knowledge.
+She has authored numerous articles including an article entitled “Indigenous Peoples and Gene Disputes” 84 Chicago-Kent Law Review (2009).
+She also contributed a chapter entitled, “Acts of Self-Determination and Self-Defense: Indigenous Peoples Responses to Biocolonialism,” as a contribution to a book entitled “Rights and Liberties in the Biotech Age,” (edited by Sheldon Krimsky and Peter Shorett, Roman and Littlefield, 2005), which is an original volume of essays by leading scientists, policy experts and public interest advocates on the impact of genetic technologies on individual and collective rights.
+Internationally, Debra has advocated for the rights of Indigenous peoples at the UN Permanent Forum on Indigenous Issues, the World Intellectual Property Organization, and the Convention on Biological Diversity.
+She has co-authored with Le`a Malia Kanehe, JD, LL.M, a chapter entitled “The BS in Access and Benefit Sharing (ABS): Critical Questions for Indigenous Peoples” (in The Catch: Perspectives in Benefit Sharing, Beth Burrows, ed., published by The Edmonds Institute 2005) and an article entitled “The Right of Indigenous Peoples to Permanent Sovereignty Over Genetic Resources and Associated Indigenous Knowledge” in The Journal of Indigenous Policy, published by Jumbunna Indigenous House of Learning, University of Technology, Sydney, Australia.
+Both pieces of work critique the assertion of intellectual property rights over Indigenous knowledge and genetic material.